Tinkerforge/doc/en/source/Hardware/Bricklets/CO2_V2.rst

 It is possible to apply an ambient air pressure value to achieve further compensation and better CO2 concentration measurement.

-The CO2 Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------